Chicago 2011: Toyota Matrix Revealed

 The Matrix S powered by the 2.4-liter engine with five-speed manual transmission achieves an EPA-estimated fuel economy of 21 mpg city and 28 mpg highway.
 With the five speed automatic transmission, it earns 21 mpg city and 29 mpg highway.
 The Matrix S AWD with the four-speed automatic achieves 20 mpg city and 26 mpg highway.

-Handling and Ride The Matrix is built around a stiff, rigid body structure that relies on high tensile-strength steels, gussets and crossmembers for its strength, rigidity and light weight.
+The Matrix is built around a stiff, rigid body structure that relies on high tensile-strength steels, gussets and crossmembers for its strength, rigidity and light weight.
 The front suspension is composed of a compact, rigid L-arm-type independent MacPherson strut with a stabilizer bar.
 The Matrix features a double-wishbone rear suspension with a coil-over-shock arrangement, which allows efficient packaging along with excellent handling and ride comfort.

 Four-wheel disc brakes are standard on all Matrix models.
 The Matrix grade is equipped with 10.7-inch ventilated front discs and 10.1-inch solid discs in the rear.
 Matrix S features 11.6-inch ventilated front discs and 10.9-inch solid discs in the rear (11.0-inch for AWD).